kguidonimartins/betadiv-enp/README.md

 ## Overview

-This repository host the code, data, and manuscript source of the publication.
+This repository host the code, data, and manuscript source of the publication mentioned above.

 We adopt a routine to ensure that all statistical analyses and the production of the figures using the R environment are reproducible.
 Thus, users interested in checking these steps have **three alternatives**: